Click on any of the following links for information:

 Lynn Library provides most of the information and resources required for college courses.
 It houses the main printed book collection, study areas, and the Academic Computing Center - Washington.The Academic Computing Center is a collaborative work and study area equipped with computer workstations and course-based software, scanners and photocopiers.
 Research and projects can be completed with the help of the library’s technical, reference and instruction staffs.

 The West Campus Library holds materials primarily for nursing and allied health studies, but materials are also provided for all programs located on West Campus.
+Amarillo College owned materials are integrated with the public library collection at the Northwest Branch.
 Computer workstations and related software are available.
 A librarian is on duty in the afternoons for research assistance.

 Our computer workstations provide access to the World Wide Web.
 We subscribe to 106 databases, through which AC students and staff can find over 67,000 electronic books and over 152,000 full-text periodicals in many individual disciplines.
 Access to the databases is available through the Library’s web page and through Blackboard, Amarillo College’s learning management system.